coderefinery/presentations/phase-2-proposal.md

 ---

-# Automated testing use cases
+# Automated testing: use cases

 ### [Nordugrid ARC](http://www.nordugrid.org/arc/)

-*"With GitLab we now not only have a version control system (git), but also a very good platform for discussing changes to the source-code, performing automatic build upon commits, and setting up a testing infrastructure.
+*"With GitLab we now not only have a version control system (git), but also a very good **platform for discussing changes** to the source-code, performing automatic build upon commits, and setting up a testing infrastructure.
 We are using GitLab extensively now, and plan to expand the automatic deploy and testing that GitLab offers in the near future."
 [Maiken Pedersen]*